zavoloklom/dnd-flavored-markdown/content/en.md

 After the demon incursion, the Empire lives in fear and tightens control over magic and faith.
 Any magic outside the Church’s oversight is treated as a threat.

+The Ten Commandments of the Church of Light:

+1. Thou shalt honor the Light and the Angels; for by them is Truth made manifest.
+2. Thou shalt covet no power save that which the Angels bestow and the Church doth bless.
+3. Thou shalt not defile thy soul with the sorceries of death or of darkness.
+4. Thou shalt not seek knowledge beyond the Light; for the darkness enticeth the mind.
+5. Thou shalt not betray thy neighbor with lying or with guile.
+6. Thou shalt not utter doubt nor blasphemy; for in the tongue lieth the fall.
+7. Thou shalt not yield thy body, soul, or mind to vice, idleness, or pride.
+8. Thou shalt not pass over evil in silence; for silence is complicity.
+9. Thou shalt not shed blood save at an Angel’s bidding; for life is holy.
+10. Thou shalt keep thy faith pure and unwavering, and the Angels shall come in thine hour of need.

 ### Spider Cult

-A **necromancers’ cult** within one of the states in USMA.
+The secret **necromancers’ cult** within one of the states in USMA.
 It is said they study ways to attain eternal life without becoming undead.

 ### Black Meduza